 Custodians should always be aware of personal neatness and cleanliness.
-They should be well groomed and wearing clean clothes and their picture ID at all times.
+They should be well groomed and always wearing clean clothes and their picture ID.
 Custodians need to wear the uniform approved per APS guidelines during their duty hours.
-Per the negotiated agreement Article 18 8.6 All employees will follow the APS Employee Handbook guidelines and be professional in appearance at all times.
-The Union and the District agree that the uniform will consist of a solid colored, collared shirt without logos.
-Any employee who works with or is exposed to live electricity must wear shirts of 100% cotton.
+Per the negotiated agreement Article 18 8.6 All employees will follow the APS Employee Handbook guidelines and be always professional in appearance.
+The Union and the District agree that the uniform will consist of a collared shirt without outside logos or a Union shirt/t-shirt, long pants, and safety shoes.
+Any employee who works with or is exposed to live electricity must wear shirts made of 100% cotton.
 Trousers can be blue jeans or Docker-type pants.
 Baggy pants or excessively large shirts are not allowed.
-Identification badges must be worn at all times.
-During the summer months, t-shirts in good condition may be worn.
+Identification badges must always be worn.
+Custodians may not wear yoga pants, shorts, sweatpants, sports jerseys, sleeveless shirts, tank tops, or flip flops.
+Safety shoes must be worn.
+During the summer months, plain t-shirts in good condition may be worn.